CHEMTRACK

 • What about non-hazardous items?

-In general, AMRs do not inventory items such as table salt, talc, gravel etc. Some items, such as motor oil, will be inventoried.
+In general, AMRs do not inventory items such as table salt, talc, gravel etc. Some items, such as motor oil, may be inventoried.
 Submit questionable items on the ChemTrack Database Change Form and your AMR will let you know whether or not the item requires a bar-code.
 If the item contains any hazardous materials (chemical or physical) or is regulated in any way, it must be added to the inventory.

 • What about household/commercial products?